PostgreSQL Loop

 END$$;

-In the above code, the firstname is a variable of varchar type that contains the column data of first_name using the FOR statement.
+In the above code, firstname is a variable of type varchar that contains the column data of first_name using the FOR statement.

 From the above statement, we mean that the firstname stores the query result of the SELECT statement of 5 employees using LIMIT 5.

-In the BEGIN and END block, we are looping through the firstname variable to get the first_name of the employees using the LOOP and END LOOP blocks.
+In the BEGIN and END blocks, we loop through the firstname variable to retrieve the first name of the employees using the LOOP and END LOOP blocks.

 Let’s loop through the first name and last_name of the employee and show the full name.